All spoilers for Mega Man X2 to Mega Man X3 may be unmarked. You Have Been Warned!

 - To use the aforementioned Disc-One Nuke, X must not complete his armor upgrades, since as soon as he does he is limited to only two additional upgrades instead of four.
 This does mean skipping the Shoryuken and Hadoken though.

 - Giving either X or Zero all the Heart Tanks and Special Weapons while playing in Extreme Mode can leave you with a severely crippled character when you face the Final Boss, which requires both characters to be able to defeat, since it switches immunity/vulnerability between X and Zero's attacks.
 This is especially true for Zero who, without certain special weapons, cannot obtain his armor defense upgrade or ultimate attack.

 - Empty Shell: Reploids who have had their programming/souls erased are described as becoming like hollow shells.

 - God Save Us from the Queen!: Although Berkana is made to look like a witch, she has several queenly attributes, from sitting on a throne to acting as the self-proclaimed leader of the Soul Erasers.
 She's also quite unapologetically evil, using the souls of countless Reploids to strengthen herself and her Black Knight.

-- Hijacked By Sigma: In Extreme Mode, after beating either Berkana or Gareth, Sigma comes out of nowhere and claims he was the one responsible for the entire "ERASURE" incident.
-He does, however, admit that Berkana had gone too far, but was fine with that since in the end it amused him.
+- Hijacked by Ganon: In Extreme Mode, after beating either Berkana or Gareth, Sigma comes out of nowhere and claims he was the one responsible for the entire "ERASURE" incident.
+He does, however, admit that Berkana had gone too far, but was fine with that since in the end It Amused Me.

 - Hot Witch: Berkana is modeled after a witch of sorts, although a rather good looking one for a Reploid.